ai-forever/fusion_brain_aij2021/readme_en.md

 ```
 Where ```image``` is a field with the docker image name, in which the solution will be run, ```entry_point``` is a command that runs the solution.
 For solution, the archive root will be the current directory.
 During the run, the ```DATASETS_PATH``` environment variable shall contain the route to relevant open datasets accessible from the container with the solution.

 An argument accepted by the script for model inference should be represented by a path to the folder with the content to be used for prediction.
 Let us assume that the argument shall be represented by the ```fusion_brain``` folder.
 Names of ```fusion_brain``` subfolders shall correspond to names of subtasks to be completed by the single model.
-Each subfolder (HTR, OD, VQA, C2C) shall have the content needed for predictions.
+Each subfolder (C2C, HTR, zsOD, VQA) shall have the content needed for predictions.

 The data structure is as follows:

 * fusion_brain
+  * C2C
+    * requests.json
   * HTR
     * images
-  * OD
+  * zsOD
     * images
     * requests.json
   * VQA
     * images
     * questions.json
-  * C2C
-    * requests.json

-The single model should generate predictions for each subtask in the ```prediction_{TASK_NAME}.json``` format, i.e. there should be four files after the model inference: ```prediction_HTR.json, prediction_OD.json, prediction_VQA.json, prediction_C2C.json```.
+The single model should generate predictions for each subtask in the ```prediction_{TASK_NAME}.json``` format, i.e. there should be four files after the model inference: ```prediction_C2C.json, prediction_HTR.json, prediction_zsOD.json, prediction_VQA.json```.
 These files should be located in the root of uploaded file with the solution.

 After that, correct answers in the ```true_{TASK_NAME}.json``` format shall be added to the container and a script for calculation of metrics for each subtask shall be run.
 The final metric shall be calculated as a sum of metrics for each subtask (see below).